-The Society maintains a collection of books, reprints and periodicals housed within the library of the National Botanic Garden of Wales at Llanarthney near Carmarthen in Wales (see www.gardenofwales.org.uk/science/the-library).
+The Society maintains a collection of books, reprints and periodicals housed within the library of the National Botanic Garden of Wales at Llanarthne near Carmarthen in Wales (see https://botanicgarden.wales/science/science-collections/library-and-archives/ ).
 It contains about 6,000 items, including complete runs of the The Bulletin and The Lichenologist.
 Of especial interest are two first editions of books by Acharius, the Swedish ‘father of lichenology’.

 Most, but not all, the books and periodicals can be borrowed by members in return for an undertaking to return the item plus reimbursing the National Botanic Garden of Wales for the postal costs.
 The Lichens of Great Britain and Ireland will not normally be lent out as the postal costs would be close to the purchase price of the book, instead you are encouraged to purchase your own copy or arrange to borrow one locally.

-Copies of reprints can be made by arrangement.
+Copies of reprints can be made by arrangement with the BLS librarian.